logo Search from 15000+ celebs Promote my Business

 Your information is safe with us lock

-India's music festival scene is on fire!
-In 2023, attendance skyrocketed by nearly 82%, reaching a whopping 13.5 million festival-goers.
-This surge is driven by a youthful audience, with Gen Z and Millennials making up 88% of live event attendees.
-But it's not just about the music.
-These festivals have become cultural hotspots, blending live entertainment with fashion, food, and art.
-Brands are taking notice, eager to tap into this vibrant demographic.
-In 2023, celebrity brand values in India grew by 15.5%, totalling $1.9 billion.
+India's festival circuit for music is red hot!
+Attendances rose to a record high in 2023, shooting up by close to 82% to 13.5 million people at festivals.
+The push comes from a young demographic, as Gen Z and Millennials comprise 88% of attendees at live events.
+It is not, however, purely a musical experience.
+The festivals are now melting pots of live shows combined with fashion, cuisine, and artwork.
+Brands are paying attention, keen to get in on this dynamic population.
+In 2023, celebrity brand worth in India increased by 15.5%, valued at $1.9 billion.
 Take Alia Bhatt, for example.
 The Bollywood star has become a global ambassador for brands like Gucci and L'Oréal Paris, leveraging her influence to connect with audiences worldwide.
-In this blog, we'll explore how music festivals in India are driving celebrity brand collaborations, creating a dynamic intersection of music, fashion, and marketing.
+In this blog, we'll explore how music festivals in India are driving celebrity brand collaborations.

 The Growing Influence of Music Festivals in India